The Miracle of Fetal Development

 Thus, fertilization takes place at two weeks of gestational age and implantation about one week later.
-At this point, genetic instructions from the mother and the father combine to form a zygote, barely visible to the human eye.1 This single cell contains more information than fifty sets of the 33-volume set of the Encyclopedia Britannica.
+At fertilization, genetic instructions from the mother and the father combine to form a zygote, barely visible to the human eye.1 This single cell contains more information than fifty sets of the physical 33-volume set of the Encyclopedia Britannica.

 On the very first day, the first four cell divisions take place as the zygote travels down the mother’s Fallopian tubes towards the uterus, all the while being nourished and protected by the mother’s body.

-Around two weeks after fertilization (four weeks gestational age), the first missed menstrual period happens.
+Around 2 weeks after fertilization (four weeks gestational age), the first missed menstrual period happens.
 The mother’s menstruation is suppressed by chemical signals emitted by the unborn child.
-Also at this point, the child’s first completed brain cells appear.
+The child’s first completed brain cells appear.

-At three weeks, the pre-born child’s heart is in an advanced stage of formation.
+At 3 weeks, the pre-born child’s heart is in an advanced stage of formation.
 His eyes begin to form, and his brain, spinal column, and nervous system are virtually complete.

-At just over three weeks (24 days), his heart begins to beat.
+At just over 3 weeks (24 days), his heart begins to beat.

-At five weeks, the baby’s pituitary gland is forming.
+At 5 weeks, the baby’s pituitary gland is forming.
 The pituitary is often called the “master gland” since it controls the functions of most of the other endocrine glands.
 Additionally, the baby’s mouth, ears, and nose are taking shape.

 At around 43 days, the baby’s brain waves can be recorded.

-At nine weeks, the pre-born child will bend his fingers around an object placed in his palm.
+At 9 weeks, the pre-born child will bend his fingers around an object placed in his palm.
 His fingernails are forming and he sucks his thumb.
-One week later, all sections of his body are sensitive to touch.
-He swallows, squints, frowns, and puckers up his brow.

-By eleven weeks, he makes all facial expressions, including smiling.
+By 11 weeks, he makes all facial expressions, including smiles.
 He is now breathing amniotic fluid steadily and will continue to do so until birth.
 His fingernails and toenails are now present.
 His taste buds are working; he will drink more amniotic fluid if it is artificially sweetened, and less if it is given a bitter taste.

-At four months, the preborn baby can grasp with her hands, swim, and turn somersaults.
+At 4 months (16 weeks), the preborn baby can grasp with her hands, swim, and turn somersaults.
 Her mother may first feel her movements at this time.
-Her eyelashes are now present and rapid eye movements (REM), indicative of dreaming, can be recorded.
+Her eyelashes are now present and rapid eye movements (REM), indicating dreaming, can be recorded.
 A very bright light shined on the mother’s abdomen will cause the baby to slowly move her arms to cover her eyes.
 Very loud music will cause her to cover her ears.

-By five months, the preborn baby has formed his own unique sleeping habits, and a loud sound such as a slammed door may startle him.
+By 5 months (20 weeks), the preborn baby has formed his own unique sleeping habits, and a loud sound such as a slammed door may startle him.
 His hearing has a wider range of frequency than an adult’s in both the higher and lower ranges.
 He may be soothed to sleep by gentle music.

-At six months, most babies can live outside the womb with proper care.
-Fine hair grows on his head and eyebrows and he now has eyelashes.
-He weighs about 22 ounces and is about nine inches tall.
-By seven months, his weight increases to over one kilogram (2.2 pounds).
+At 7 months (28 weeks), his weight increases to over one kilogram (2.2 pounds).
 His lungs are capable of breathing air.
 His eyeteeth are present.
 His hands can support his entire weight at this time, and he recognizes his mother’s voice.
 Of the 45 total generations of cell replication that will take place by mature adulthood, 38 have already taken place.
 He now has about 300 billion cells.

 At 8 months (32 weeks), with only one month to go, his weight is about two kilograms (4.4 pounds).
-If born now, he has more than a ninety percent chance of surviving and being entirely healthy.
+If born now, he has more than a 90% chance of surviving and being entirely healthy.

-In the final six weeks of gestation, the baby gains about an ounce of weight per day.
-Hormones released by the child trigger labor.
+On her birthday, the baby releases hormones that trigger labor.
 The lightest baby ever born to survive in good health weighed in at a mere 9.2 ounces, less than a can of soft drink.
 Of the 45 total generations of cell replication that will take place by mature adulthood, 41 have taken place by birth.
 The baby now has about two trillion (2,000,000,000,000) cells.
 The remaining four generations of cell replication will occupy all of the person’s childhood and young adulthood.
-This means, that, in developmental terms, we spend more than 90 percent of our lives in utero.
+This means, that, in developmental terms, we spend more than 90% of our lives in utero.

 Fetal Development and the Pro-Life Cause

 The pro-abortionists clearly know this.
-When pro-lifers put up posters or billboards depicting living unborn children in a public place, abortion advocates often loudly object and even vandalize the displays.3 Also, in those rare instances when abortion advocates debate pro-lifers, they try their best to censor such images of ultrasounds.
-For example, third-trimester abortionist Warren Hern wrote in 1984, “We respond to all requests from schools for educational presentations concerning abortion.
+When pro-lifers put up posters or billboards depicting living unborn children in a public place, abortion advocates often loudly object and even vandalize the displays.
+Also, in those rare instances when abortion advocates debate pro-lifers, they try their best to censor such images of ultrasounds.
+For example, third-trimester abortionist Warren Hern has written, “We respond to all requests from schools for educational presentations concerning abortion.
 If the sponsors want both sides presented, however, the presentations must be made on different occasions.
 We insist that visual aid materials not be presented by either side.”4

-Regarding ultrasonography, abortion advocate Sarah Ackley said that “The anti-abortion movement can, with little effort, marshal such images as evidence of fetal personhood.
-With no comparably powerful set of imagery at its disposal thus far, the abortion-rights movement will likely remain on the defensive with respect to questions of fetal personhood.”5
+Regarding ultrasonography, pro-abortionist Sarah Ackley said, “The anti-abortion movement can, with little effort, marshal such images as evidence of fetal personhood.
+With no comparably powerful set of imagery at its disposal thus far, the abortion-rights movement will likely remain on the defensive with respect to questions of fetal personhood.”

 All information on fetal development is from the most-used medical dictionary in the world: Donald Venes, M.D.
 (Editor).
 Taber’s Cyclopedic Medical Dictionary.
 2021: 24th Edition.
 F.A.
 Davis Company.